kordenzo/Zelda-LA-DX-HD-Updated/README.md

 ## Contributing Prerequisites

 If you wish to work on the code in this repository.
-- Basic knowledge of C# .NET and Visual Studio.
+- Basic knowledge of C# .NET and Visual Studio is required.
 - [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/)
     - Make sure to select `.NET desktop development` components in the visual studio installer.
+- The "base" game should remain as close to the original DX version as possible.
+- Modifications are okay in the form of options, but should default to **<ins>false</ins>**.
+- Some exceptions may be okay depending on their intent.

 ## Contributing Assets

-Do not make pull requests providing the assets directly, instead create xdelta patches using the **LADXHD Migrater** tool provided.
-These patches can then be applied to the original assets to update them.
+Do not make pull requests providing assets directly.
+This includes ALL files within the **Content** and **Data** folders.
+Instead, use the **LADXHD Migrater** tool provided to create xdelta patches.
+These patches can then be applied to the original assets to update them to the latest versions also using the migration tool.

 See the wiki page on [contributing to this project](https://github.com/BigheadSMZ/Zelda-LA-DX-HD-Updated/wiki/Contributing-to-this-project) for more information.